Director: Sam Mendes

 Learning this news, Blake is anxious to begin the mission right away, knowing that his brother is a part of that attacking squad.
 Schofield tries to convince Blake to begin at night, knowing that they can sneak through enemy lines under the guise of darkness.
 Eventually, due to Blake’s stubbornness, the two begin the mission right away.
 On their journey, they encounter traps and gunfights, losses and victories, and friendship and trust.

 William Schofield is a Lance Corporal in the British army who has seen the brutality of war and has since been scarred.
-Schofield has seen enough of war that he no longer cares for medals of valor and things like that nor does he feel comfortable at his own home.
-Between the two protagonists he is the more level headed realist who thinks ahead before making decisions.
+Schofield has seen enough of war that he no longer cares for medals of valour and things like that nor does he feel comfortable at his own home.
+Of the two protagonists, he is the more level-headed realist who thinks ahead before making decisions.

 This is a war movie unlike any I have seen before for many reasons but the biggest is how it is filmed.
 Firstly, this is one of few war films to focus on the first world war as opposed to World War 2 or other wars.
 What makes that fascinating is that World War 1 was a trench war with most of the war being fought in the trenches and on no man’s land which is less cinematic but this movie found a way to make it very compelling.

 The characters of Schofield (as played by George MacKay) and Blake (as played by Dean-Charles Chapman) are not the deepest or most developed characters ever but they are interesting enough that you want to follow them and they add the feel of humanity and stakes that you will care for them and anything that may happen to them.
-World War 1 was awful and so many men and civilians died throughout but this movie shows the story of two men trying to save lives while doing the duty to their country in a well-crafted story.
+World War 1 was awful and so many men and civilians died throughout but this movie shows the story of two men trying to save lives while doing their duty to their country in a well-crafted story.

-All in all a fantastic film that shows truly how brave the men who fought in that war were and has masterclass filmmaking throughout.
+All in all, a fantastic film that shows truly how brave the men who fought in that war were and has masterclass filmmaking throughout.